ssgosh/WorkBuddy/README.md

 ***An LLM-based content moderator***

 Firefox extension to block webpages unrelated to work based on page title and URL.
-Uses Gemini API.
+Uses Google Gemini API.

 ## Features